Signed in as:

-Fluoroquinolone Toxicity Study, formerly known as The Foundation for Fluoroquinolones Toxicity Study and Research, was recognized exclusively as a charitable 501(c)(3) nonprofit organization under Federal Tax Exemption and Illinois Sales and Use Tax Exemption on October 07, 2015.
-We know there are many websites about Fluoroquinolone toxicity awareness, therefore, this website is mainly intended for the medical and science communities.
+Fluoroquinolone Toxicity Study, formerly known as The Foundation for Fluoroquinolones Toxicity Study and Research, was recognized exclusively as a charitable 501(c)(3) nonprofit organization on October 07, 2015.

 The Foundation was the first known to have organized both a human in vivo and in vitro study for fluoroquinolone genomic and mitochondrial DNA adducts.
 Our organization sent our 2017 research study results to scientists and governments around the world as well as to the FDA, EPA, EMA, WHO, US Health Department, global Ministries of Health, members of Congress, Senate and the White House.
 Cooperation between the European Medicines Agency (EMA) and the Pharmacovigilance Risk Assessment Committee (PRAC), contributed to the message about the possibility of mitochondrial damage being conveyed to European citizens, the medical community and referenced in the PRAC 2018 report.